Bijeet-D/bijeet-edu.github.io/cool-stuff/blobber-ub/README.md

 Dec.
 2025 Note.

 I discovered that iframes embeded in iframes don't get blocked by securly.
 That is the main reason why this works.

-Later I may make a bigger embeding path so it may work for other blockers by confusing them.